 Driver Updater - Update Drivers Automatically.

-Microsoft’s new Chromium-based Edge browser has introduced the native Microsoft Translator integration, with which it is possible to translate web pages.
-In the classic version of Edge browser, it was necessary for the users to download it as an extension.
+Microsoft’s Chromium-based Edge browser has native Microsoft Translator integration, using that it is possible to translate web pages.
+In the classic version of Edge browser, it was necessary for you to download it as an extension.

-The web pages translation feature first made its appearance in the Edge Canary build 188.8.131.52.
-When you open a website in a different language than the browser will show you a quick dialog box lets you translate the text into your preferred language.
+When you open a website in a different language, the browser shows a quick dialog box that let you translate the text into your preferred language.

 Apart from this, you can also choose always to render web pages into a specific language.
-The Integration of Microsoft Translator works similar to the classic extension, but this time you don’t have to download it separately.
+Microsoft Language Translator feature works similar to the classic extension, but this time you don’t have to download it separately.

 The translation feature is active by default; you can disable or enable it by following these simple steps: